yegor256/blog/_posts/2016/mar/2016-03-28-unspoken-secrets-of-elevator-pitch.md

 confident in what you're saying, today and always.
 The investor will be sure you are capable of attracting <del>mates</del> customers and other investors, if for no other reason than because you're not afraid of being that ugly loud in public.
-You're 100% extravert &mdash; you must demonstrate it shamelessly.
+You're 100% extrovert &mdash; you must demonstrate it shamelessly.

 **Beg**.